HawkFranklin-Research/gpt-oss_radiology_explain/README.md

   - HF_TOKEN
 ---

-# Radiology Image & Report Explainer Demo - Buit with MedGemma
+# Radiology Image & Report Explainer Demo - Built with MedGemma

 Consider an educational scenario where interacting with a radiology image can substantially improve learning.
 This demonstration shows how MedGemma might be built upon to provide a useful tool for exploring radiology images and associated reports by translating them into simple language, with visual cues to highlight the relevant areas of the image.